volatiletech/authboss/README.md

 ===============
 The first place to start in any Authboss implementation is the [configuration struct](http://godoc.org/gopkg.in/authboss.v0#Config).
-There are many defaults setup for you but there are some elements that must be provided. to find out what is configurable, each element is documented.
+There are many defaults setup for you but there are some elements that must be provided. to find out what is configurable view the documentation linked to above, each struct element is documented.

 **Required options:**
 - Storer or OAuth2Storer (for user storage)